OpenEvalProject/evals/manuscripts/elife-88318/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/00xyeez13 State Key Laboratory of Primate Biomedical Research, Institute of Primate Translational Medicine, Kunming University of Science and Technology Kunming China
+1. State Key Laboratory of Primate Biomedical Research, Institute of Primate Translational Medicine, Kunming University of Science and Technology Kunming China ([ROR:00xyeez13](https://ror.org/00xyeez13))
-2. https://ror.org/03ht1xw27 Tata Institute of Fundamental Research Hyderabad India
+2. Tata Institute of Fundamental Research Hyderabad India ([ROR:03ht1xw27](https://ror.org/03ht1xw27))
-3. https://ror.org/05shq4n12 CSIR–Centre for Cellular and Molecular Biology Hyderabad India
+3. CSIR–Centre for Cellular and Molecular Biology Hyderabad India ([ROR:05shq4n12](https://ror.org/05shq4n12))
-4. https://ror.org/053rcsq61 Academy of Scientific and Innovative Research (AcSIR) Ghaziabad India
+4. Academy of Scientific and Innovative Research (AcSIR) Ghaziabad India ([ROR:053rcsq61](https://ror.org/053rcsq61))
-5. https://ror.org/0208qbg77 National Facility for Protein Science in Shanghai, Zhangjiang Lab Shanghai China
+5. National Facility for Protein Science in Shanghai, Zhangjiang Lab Shanghai China ([ROR:0208qbg77](https://ror.org/0208qbg77))
-6. https://ror.org/04bgfm609 Stowers Institute for Medical Research Kansas City United States
+6. Stowers Institute for Medical Research Kansas City United States ([ROR:04bgfm609](https://ror.org/04bgfm609))
-7. https://ror.org/036c9yv20 Department of Cancer Biology, The University of Kansas Medical Center Kansas City United States
+7. Department of Cancer Biology, The University of Kansas Medical Center Kansas City United States ([ROR:036c9yv20](https://ror.org/036c9yv20))
-8. https://ror.org/0220qvk04 Department of Biochemistry and Molecular Cell Biology, Shanghai Key Laboratory of Tumor Microenvironment and Inflammation, Shanghai Jiaotong University School of Medicine Shanghai China
+8. Department of Biochemistry and Molecular Cell Biology, Shanghai Key Laboratory of Tumor Microenvironment and Inflammation, Shanghai Jiaotong University School of Medicine Shanghai China ([ROR:0220qvk04](https://ror.org/0220qvk04))

 † Corresponding author

 ## Abstract

-DYRK1A, a ubiquitously expressed kinase , is linked to the dominant intellectual developmental disorder, microcephaly, and Down syndrome in humans.
+DYRK1A, a ubiquitously expressed kinase, is linked to the dominant intellectual developmental disorder, microcephaly, and Down syndrome in humans.
 It regulates numerous cellular processes such as cell cycle, vesicle trafficking, and microtubule assembly.
 DYRK1A is a critical regulator of organ growth; however, how it regulates organ growth is not fully understood.
 Here, we show that the knockdown of DYRK1A in mammalian cells results in reduced cell size, which depends on mTORC1.
 Using proteomic approaches, we found that DYRK1A interacts with the tuberous sclerosis complex (TSC) proteins, namely TSC1 and TSC2, which negatively regulate mTORC1 activation.
 Furthermore, we show that DYRK1A phosphorylates TSC2 at T1462, a modification known to inhibit TSC activity and promote mTORC1 activity.
 We also found that the reduced cell growth upon knockdown of DYRK1A can be rescued by overexpression of RHEB, an activator of mTORC1.
 Our findings suggest that DYRK1A inhibits TSC complex activity through inhibitory phosphorylation on TSC2, thereby promoting mTORC1 activity.
-Furthermore, using the Drosophila neuromuscular junction as a model, we show that the mnb, the fly homologs of DYRK1A , is rescued by RHEB overexpression, suggesting a conserved role of DYRK1A in TORC1 regulation.
+Furthermore, using the Drosophila neuromuscular junction as a model, we show that the mnb, the fly homologs of DYRK1A, is rescued by RHEB overexpression, suggesting a conserved role of DYRK1A in TORC1 regulation.

 ## Introduction